uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 ---
 title: How to integrate with HMRC APIs | Income Tax (Making Tax Digital) end-to-end service guide
 weight: 2
-description: Software developers, designers, product owners or business analysts.
-Integrate your software with the Income Tax API for Making Tax Digital.
+description: How to integrate MTD-compatible software with HMRC APIs.
+Minimum functionality standards, production access, testing and API lifecycle.
 ---

 # How to integrate with HMRC APIs